 Education & Outreach

-Just ask us.
-We offer a range of free trainings, presentations, activities, and workshops that help build awareness of domestic violence issues, healthy relationships, and intervention strategies.
-We believe that prevention of domestic violence begins with awareness of healthy and unhealthy relationship patterns.
-If you are interested in raising awareness of the issues, please contact us for a presentation, and help start a discussion.
-(Presentation lengths and activities vary according to the needs of participants and can be customized to fit your group.)
+Education is the best prevention.
+We offer a variety of trainings, presentations and interactive workshops that help build awareness of domestic and sexual violence as well as human trafficking.
+We believe that prevention begins with awareness of healthy and unhealthy relationship patterns.
+Please contact us for a presentation and help be part of the solution.
+(Presentation lengths and prices vary according to the needs of participants and can be customized to fit your group.)

 For more information contact Katherine Ashford.